 - Talk quieter.
 The former United States President ‘Teddy’ Roosevelt’s foreign policy advice of “speak softly, and carry a big stick” is perfect for dealing with a narcissist.
-“Carry a big stick” should be taken figuratively however, not literally.
+“Carry a big stick” should be taken figuratively, however, not literally.
 The stick is for protection against an attack.
 Every narcissist has an area of insecurity which can be used for embarrassment when the narcissist takes things too far.

 - Check body language.
-Some people have natural tell-tale signs of anxiety such as pulling on hair, picking the skin, turning red in the neck, or fidgeting.
+Some people have natural tell-tale signs of anxiety such as pulling on the hair, picking the skin, turning red in the neck, or fidgeting.
 Narcissists have a keen sense for these signs and frequently use these exact moments to strike harder.
-Remember, they lack empathy so instead of restrain when someone is obviously nervous, they attack.
+Remember, they lack empathy so instead of restraining when someone is obviously nervous, they attack.

 - Try to bond.
 Challenging a narcissist is the quickest way to instigate an immediate attack.
 Since they hate to be embarrassed, they are hypersensitive to anything that might make them look bad.
 Instead, try coming alongside them as a partner, this is received better.

 - Set boundaries.
 Generally speaking, narcissists don’t respect boundaries initially.
 But when the boundary is consistent and enforced, they will eventually concede.
-So even if there is resistance in the beginning, stay firm over a period of time and things will get better.
+So even if there is resistance, in the beginning, stay firm over a period of time and things will get better.